miumum/graalvm-test/graalvm-test-mockito/README.md

 # graalvm-test-mockito

-The [mockito](https://site.mockito.org/) matcher which can be used to mock classes and interfaces which has methods accepting graalvm [`Value`](https://www.graalvm.org/sdk/javadoc/org/graalvm/polyglot/Value.html) as a parameter.
+The <a href="https://site.mockito.org/" target="_blank">mockito</a> matcher which can be used to mock classes and interfaces which has methods accepting graalvm <a href="https://www.graalvm.org/sdk/javadoc/org/graalvm/polyglot/Value.html" target="_blank">`Value`</a> as a parameter.

 ## Set up dependency